The setup script executed at step 1 installed the following required software packages that are specifically required for this step:

 });

 First, we log the state Connected.
-Then, we update the Thing Shadow for all three LEDs, and finally subscribe to the topic specified in the constant update_docs_topic
+Then, we update the Thing Shadow for all three LEDs, and finally subscribe to the topic specified in the constant update_docs_topic.
+The code of the function update_shadow_on_start is listed below.

 function update_shadow_on_start (color)